9 January 1917 German Crown Council meeting: Later events

-After the council the German ambassador to Washington formally notified the US government on 31 January that unrestricted submarine warfare would be implemented in the waters adjacent to the British Isles, the sea within 400 nmi of the Western French coast and all of the Mediterranean Sea bar Spanish coastal waters and a 20 nmi lane provided for Greek shipping.
+On 31 January the US government was notified that Germany would implement unrestricted submarine warfare in the waters adjacent to the British Isles, the sea within 400 nmi of the western French coast and all of the Mediterranean Sea bar Spanish coastal waters and a 20 nmi lane provided for Greek shipping.
 All Allied or neutral vessels in these zones would be liable to be sunk by U-boats without warning.
 The reason given for the adoption of the policy was the rejection by the Allies of a peace proposal announced by Germany in December 1916, although it is doubtful that the German government seriously considered the Allies would take up the offer in the first place.

-In response to the adoption of unrestricted submarine warfare the US broke off all diplomatic relations with Germany from 3 February.
+In response to the adoption of unrestricted submarine warfare the US broke off all diplomatic relations with Germany on 3 February.
 The zones were expanded over the following months eventually including the Barents Sea and most of the North Atlantic.
 The policy was one of the factors that influenced the US government to declare war on Germany on 6 April.

+The policy increased the quantity of shipping sunk by U-boats, which had been running at just above 300,000 tons per month since October 1916.
+Sinkings rose to 520,000 tons in February, 560,000 tons in March and 860,000 tons in April (a record monthly figure that was not surpassed even during the Battle of the Atlantic in the Second World War).
+Sinkings settled down following the US declaration of war and the commitment of its navy, the third-largest in the world, sinkings ran at 620,000 tons in May and 700,000 tons in June.
+The June 1917 adoption of the convoy system June reduced sinkings to a level that proved manageable for the British war effort.
+Shipping lost to U-boats dropped to 560,000 tons in July, 470,000 tons in August and to 350,000 tons in September, though it still outpaced the rate at which it could be replaced.
+Although food shortages were never as serious as those experienced in Germany under the Allied blockade, a measure of rationing was introduced by the British government in January 1918.
+Shipping losses ran at around 300,000 a month until September 1918, which saw a rapid and broad collapse in German military capabilities.

-The policy increased the quantity of shipping sunk by U-boats to 500,000 tons in February 1916, 600,000 tons in March and 870,000 tons in April.
-This was a problem for the British, but their adoption of the convoy system reduced sinkings to a manageable amount.
-Bethmann Hollweg's opposition to unrestricted submarine warfare was one of the reasons for his dismissal as chancellor in July 1917.
-After this Germany moved towards a more militaristic government.
+Bethmann Hollweg's opposition to unrestricted submarine warfare was one of the reasons for his resignation as chancellor in July 1917, brought about by pressure on Wilhelm from the military leadership.
+This led Germany moved towards a more militaristic government.
+Ludendorff acted almost as a military dictator until reverses on the Western Front led to his own resignation in September 1918.
+The war ended with the defeat of Germany and the signing of the Armistice of 11 November 1918.